 On March 25, 2021, the Company announced its Exchange Offer in respect of the 2017/22 Bonds.
 The press release and the "notice of a repurchase offer" containing the details of the Exchange Offer are incorporated in this Prospectus by reference.
-If the Exchange Offer is successful, the holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the Exchange Date.
+The holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the Exchange Date.
 The entire issuance of the Bonds is used for the settlement of the Exchange Offer.